israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 - The JavaScript date is based on a time value that is milliseconds since midnight 01 January, 1970 UTC.
 A day holds 86,400,000 milliseconds.
 The JavaScript `Date` object range is -100,000,000 days to 100,000,000 days relative to 01 January, 1970 UTC.

 - The JavaScript `Date` object provides uniform behavior across platforms.
+The time value can be passed between systems to create a date that represents the same moment in time.

 #### The Date Constructor